What happened to the Flood Insurance?

 Nature can be unpredictable!

 For many thousand years people knew that a home close to the water has a downside, too.
 Nature (and especially water) is always somewhat unpredictable.
-The Gulf of Mexico can be nice and calm for a long time, but when a strong storm rolls in, even the sea of dazzling turquoise changes the color into an ugly grey and acts like a fury.
+The Gulf of Mexico can be nice and calm for a long time, but Home by the waterwhen a strong storm rolls in, even the sea of dazzling turquoise changes the color into an ugly grey and acts like a fury.
 The same can happen with a river or a lake, and a tropical storm can dump so much rain within hours that you can take a boat-ride in your backyard.
 This will most likely happen when the storm water system gets clogged up by debris or when it simply cannot handle the amount of a torrential rain because of bad design.

 So, what can you do?
 You can stay away from water, build your home on stilts or insure your home against loss.
 The first thing means that you have to avoid a high risk flood zone and look out for a moderate or low-risk area.
 Okay, sounds like an option!